sframe-wg/sframe/draft-ietf-sframe-enc.md

 header.

 The sender and receivers need to agree on which key should be used for a given KID.
+Moreover, senders and receivers need to agree on whether keys will be used for encryption or decryption only.
 The process for provisioning keys and their KID values is beyond the scope of this specification, but its security properties will bound the assurances that SFrame provides.
 For example, if SFrame is used to provide E2E security against intermediary media nodes, then SFrame keys need to be negotiated in a way that does not make them accessible to these intermediaries.

 For each known KID value, the client stores the corresponding symmetric key `base_key`.
 For keys that can be used for encryption, the client also stores